amiaopensource/vrecord/README.md

 $ vrecord
 ```
 The first time you use vrecord you will be asked to make some initial choices about how you want to capture.
 Any decisions you make will be saved in a cofiguration file.
 But don't worry, you will be able to alter these decisions later.
 Vrecord will ask you for video and audio inputs.
 These should agree with your settings for the Blackmagic capture device.
-The other settings can be tailored to your liking.
+Vrecord's other settings can be tailored to your liking.
 See the section on "Options for Video Capture" below which explains all of the settings in detail.

 ### Basic Usage ###